Meet Our Chief Residents

 As a Valley Children’s pediatric resident, you become very close to the program’s chief residents, as they serve as clinicians, educators and liaisons between the program and the residents.
 Chief residents have insight into what the residency program and workload is like because they’ve just completed it themselves.

 Who are our chief residents this year?
-Let’s get to know Dr. Chloe Kupelian and Dr. Keenia Tappin.
+Let’s get to know Dr. Anahita Emamian and Dr. Adrianna Sosa!

-Dr. Keenia Tappin (left) and Dr. Chloe Kupelian (right)
+Dr. Adrianna Sosa (left) and Dr. Anahita Emamian (right)

 What made you choose Valley Children’s?